-A preferable method to prevent DNS leak is to use a VPN with IP Binding feature like “Hide My Ass”.
+A preferable method to prevent DNS leak is to use a VPN with an IP Binding feature like “Hide My Ass”.
 It allows you to select specific applications that will exchange data through the secure encrypted tunnel.
 In case a user tries to access selected applications without a VPN running, the application won’t be able to access the internet.

 6. Configure Firewall